tjohnston-softdev/fox-controller-app-tests/information/references.md

 This is a list of the references I used when writing the original version of the FOX Controller test script.
 At first, this was just a plain text file with URLs.
 For the public release, I decided to recompile the references into a markdown document which is much easier to read.
 Each entry links to the respective material, credits the author(s), and names the website if applicable.

 This document was written on 28-29 April 2021 and shared publicly on 29 April 2021.
+All links are valid as of 28 January 2022.

 ---